zopefoundation/ZODB/documentation/articles/multi-zodb-gc.rst

   $ bin/multi-zodb-check-refs etc/zeo.conf

-This can take about 15 to 30 minutes on moderately sized databases of up to 10gb, dependant on disk speed.
+This can take about 15 to 30 minutes on moderately sized databases of up to 10gb, dependent on disk speed.
 We'll write down the reported errors, as we'll need them later on to analyze them.

 If there are any lost objects, we can create a reference database to make it